 Adelante’s newest day program, Adventures, started in late summer of 2021 as the State of New Mexico allowed organizations to re-open more services for people with disabilities.
 Adelante has always valued client choice and this program is built around that concept.
 Adelante provides the starting site, supplies, and a support team.
 The Adventures clients give their ideas about what they would like to do and learn about.
 It’s called Adventures because life is an adventure when you keep learning and trying new things.

 So far, the clients taking part in Adventures are really enjoying their time.
 Some of the activities take part onsite.
-For example, games, computers, and cooking.
-Some activities take place out in the community.
+For example, Adventures offers activities like games, computers, and cooking.
+Other activities take place out in the community.
 For safety, we are mostly visiting places with outdoor spaces.
 This includes strolling along the Pino hiking trail in the Sandia foothills, observing wildlife at the Bachechi Open Space along the Rio Grande, or playing basketball at Mariposa Basin park.
 Tingley Beach is one of the clients’ favorite sites.
 They enjoy walking around the bosque and feeding the ducks.

 Art is Still a Great Adventure

 Art is still a big part of Adelante’s day programs.
 That is true at Adelante Adventures, too.
 Not only does art allow for individual expression, it improves fine and large motor skills, and promotes self-esteem.
 In addition, art helps people improve their problem-solving skills.
 Finally, collaborative art projects help each person see their role as part of a bigger project and the value of teamwork.

 Performing arts are also included in the mix.
 Activities such as plays or fashion shows help people with disabilities feel more comfortable speaking up for themselves and expressing their wishes.
 Of course, these are also great avenues for self-expression in general.
 And sometimes the purpose is just fun!
 The karaoke machine is always the source of a good time.